 Designed to teach elementary school-aged students, with adult help, to celebrate Black history, the guides and other resources can be used to grow personally, or with a group, in your appreciation and understanding of Black history.

-The video below demonstrates how to use the guides, with Corinne Dunn and Will Fenton-Jones, director of Multicultural Vitality.
+The video below demonstrates how to use the guides, with Corinne Dunn and Will Fenton-Jones, director of Multicultural Ministries.

 Click on the links or images below to download the family guides.

 located in North Canton, OH,